Ordisoftware/Hebrew-Calendar/README.md

 - Improve the reminder to flash the form if already displayed.
 - Improve reminder boxes location on the desktop.
 - Improve session ending.
-- Add loading data box instead of using a bottom progressbar.
+- Add loading data box instead of using a bottom progress bar.
 - Add displaying begin and end dates and times in the celebration reminder form like with the Shabat.
 - Add looming navigation popup from the Tray Icon when mouse is over.
 - Add celebration weeks, Shabat days and reminders popup colorization.